magicleap/developer-portal-docs/docs/guides/arcloud/integrations/sso.md

 To configure a [SAML-based identity provider][saml], follow the steps below:

-1. Use the configured domain with an `/auth/` path or click on **Users** in the top menu of the Enterprise Console.
+1. Access Keycloak by appending `/auth/` to your Enterprise Console URL, or from within the Enterpreise Console interface by clicking on **Users** in the top menu.
 1. Log in using the generated credentials for the administrator account.
 The credentials are provided after a successful installation.
 1. Select the `magicleap` realm from the top-left corner.